edgio-docs/edgio-docs/guides/xdn_config.md

 ## sources

 A list of glob patterns identifying which source files should be uploaded when running `xdn deploy --includeSources`.
 This option is primary used to share source code with Moovweb support personnel for the purpose of debugging.
-If omitted, `xdn deploy --includeSources` will result in all files which are not gitignored being uploaded to the XDN when the application is containing within a Git repository, or an error if the application is not contained within a Git repository.
+If omitted, `xdn deploy --includeSources` will result in all files which are not gitignored being uploaded to the XDN.

 Example: